Sheikh-H/Blog/_posts/2025-12-13-thinking-of-studying-coding.md

 layout: post
 title: Ever Thought About Learning To Code?
 description: >-
-  I sat down to teach myself to code again, after 12 months of endeavour this is what I can tell you...
+  I sat down to teach myself to code again, after 12 months of endeavour, this is what I can tell you...
 tags: [python, coding, courses, online, funded]
 author: Sheikh Hussain
 date: 2025-12-13 22:30:00 +0000 #2019-08-11 00:34:00 +0800 - this is how you would specify the time posted.